top of page

 Preparation & Safety Guidelines

-Bring the carrier inside and cover the carrier or trap with a towel or blanket immediately after confinement (ensure adequate airflow).
+Bring the carrier inside and cover the carrier or trap with a towel or blanket after confinement (ensure adequate airflow).
 This reduces stress and anxiety for the cat.
 Keep the contained cat in a quiet, confined area away from other pets and excessive noise until the veterinary team arrives.

 Improperly Confined or Extremely Aggressive Cats